 What is version control?

-Version control, also called source control, is how teams track and manage their projects’ code and asset updates.
-You can think of version control as the source of truth for the programmers, artists, and other team members who are contributing to your project’s codebase.
+Source code management, also referred to as version control, is how teams track and manage their projects’ code and asset updates.
+You can think of a source code management tool as the source of truth for the programmers, artists, and other team members who are contributing to your project’s codebase.

 An effective version control system gives teams the ability to back up their projects at regular intervals and roll back to previous versions if unexpected events like merge conflicts occur.
 Merge conflicts happen when two different sets of changes are added to the source code simultaneously, and the version control system is unable to determine which one to merge into the project.